randersonLemos/dotfiles/README.md

 # dotfiles

-> Create fie ".vimrc" at $HOME and save on it "source ~/dotfiles/.vimrc"
+> Create file ".vimrc" at $HOME and on it write and save "source ~/dotfiles/.vimrc".

-> Install airline/powerline fonts from here "https://github.com/powerline/fonts"
+> Install airline/powerline fonts from here "https://github.com/powerline/fonts".

-> Do not forget to set your text editor font to the newly installed fonts
+> Do not forget to set your text editor font to the newly installed fonts.

+> Attention!
+If Plug vim plugin manager fails to install/run, check if
+> you have installed the Curl program.